allancomeau/rent-vs-buy/v4_0_scoping.md

 **Sim Length** (how many simulation years to render) stays where it lives today — in the chart card, not in Your Situation.
 Not counted in the visible-inputs total.

 **Mo.Investments** is a NEW **derived readout**, not an input in v4.0.
-Displays live next to Investment Discipline, showing `max(0, |Buy − Rent|) × Discipline`.
-Whichever side has the lower monthly housing cost has the surplus; the readout shows what gets invested monthly after Discipline is applied.
-Read-only in v4.0; unlock-to-direct-input lands in v4.1.
+Renders as a full input-field-shaped control beside Investment Discipline, showing `max(0, |Buy − Rent|) × Discipline`.
+Whichever side has the lower monthly housing cost has the surplus; the field shows what gets invested monthly after Discipline is applied.

+**v4.0 rendering:** input-shaped control, **disabled state** (greyed, matching the existing 🔒-locked field styling used elsewhere), auto-populated with the derived value, updates live as Buy/Rent/Discipline change.
+A lock icon (🔒) indicates the field will become editable in a future version.
+Hover/tap on the lock shows "Direct input coming in v4.1" or equivalent.

+**Rendering this as a disabled input (not a slider annotation or separate card) is a deliberate choice** — it makes the v4.1 "unlock" transition a state flip (disabled → enabled, 🔒 → 🔓), not a layout reshuffle.
+The user sees the intended shape of the control from day one; v4.1 just lets them override it.

 **Deleted from UI** (vs. v3.9.99.15):
 - Mortgage P&I (folded into Buy Budget)